sunrenn/objexp/README.md

 pip install objexp
 ```

-The reader is supported on Python 3.7 and above.
+Objexp is supported on Python 3.7 and above.

 ## How to use